mitchtreece/Espresso/README.md

 The easiest way to get started is by installing via Xcode.
 Just add Espresso as a Swift package & choose the modules you want.

-If you're adding Espresso as a dependency of your own Swift package, just add a package entry like the one below.
+If you're adding Espresso as a dependency of your own Swift package, just add a package entry to your dependencies.

 ```
 .package(